What Is Thumb Arthritis?

 anatomy of the basilar joint diagram

 The basilar joint, or the first carpometacarpal joint of the thumb, is formed by a small wrist bone called the trapezium and the thumb metacarpal bone.
-(Fig. 1: Basilar joint: the joint at the base of the thumb.)
+(Fig. 1)

 The unique shapes of these bones permit the thumb to move in and out of the plane of the palm, as well as bend across the palm to oppose the other fingers.